 New investment builds on recent breakthroughs with availability of three new neuromuscular disease drugs

 CHICAGO, March 9, 2017 – The Muscular Dystrophy Association today announced the award of 29 new research and development grants totaling more than $7 million and targeted to impact the state of the science and accelerate the development of treatments for muscular dystrophy, ALS and related life-threatening diseases.
-The investment reflects MDA’s continued efforts to refocus resources in order to double research spending on drug development and clinical trials by 2020.

 “MDA is excited to fund 29 new research projects at this time of unprecedented progress, with three drugs having been approved in the last six months for neuromuscular diseases — all developed with critical MDA support via grants like those we’re announcing today,” said MDA Executive Vice President and Chief Medical & Scientific Officer Valerie A. Cwik, M.D.
 “Each of the new projects under way now could lay the foundation for the next life-changing medical and scientific advances that will save and improve the lives of kids and adults fighting neuromuscular disease.”